vahidzee/dypy/README.md

 ## License

-DyCode is licensed under the MIT License.
+dypy is licensed under the MIT License.
 See [LICENSE](LICENSE) for the full license text.

 ## Citation

-If you use DyCode in your research, please cite this repository as described in [CITATION.cff](CITATION.cff).
+If you use dypy in your research, please cite this repository as described in [CITATION.cff](CITATION.cff).